Robinpig/Note/docs/CS/Distributed/GFS.md

 ## Introduction

-The Google File System, a scalable distributed file system for large distributed data-intensive applications.
+The Google File System is a scalable distributed file system for large distributed data-intensive applications.
 It provides fault tolerance while running on inexpensive commodity hardware, and it delivers high aggregate performance to a large number of clients.

-- First, component failures are the norm rather than the exception.
-- Second, files are huge by traditional standards.
-Multi-GB files are common.
-- Third, most files are mutated by appending new data rather than overwriting existing data.
-  Random writes within a file are practically non-existent.
-- Fourth, code signing the applications and the file system API benefits the overall system by increasing our flexibility.

-## Design Review
+## Design

-### Assumptions
+We alluded to some key observations earlier and now lay out our assumptions in more details.

-- The system is built from many inexpensive commodity components that often fail.
+- Component failures are the norm rather than the exception.
+The system is built from many inexpensive commodity components that often fail.
   It must constantly monitor itself and detect, tolerate, and recover promptly from component failures on a routine basis.
 - The system stores a modest number of large files.
+We expect a few million files, each typically 100 MB or larger in size.
+Multi-GB files are the common case and should be managed efficiently.
 Small files must be supported, but we need not optimize for them.
+- Most files are mutated by appending new data rather than overwriting existing data.
-- The workloads primarily consist of two kinds of reads:large streaming reads and small random reads.
+  Random writes within a file are practically non-existent.
+The workloads primarily consist of two kinds of reads:large streaming reads and small random reads.
 - The workloads also have many large, sequential writes that append data to files.
   Typical operation sizes are similar to those for reads.
 Once written, files are seldom modified again.
   *Small writes at arbitrary positions in a file are supported but do not have to be efficient.*